jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 public static void SetValue(object root, string expression, IDictionary variables, object newValue)
 ```

 The first argument is the 'root' object that the expression string (2nd argument) will be evaluated against.
 The third argument is used to support variables in the expression and will be discussed later.
 Simple usage to get the value of an object property is shown below using the `Inventor` class.
-You can find the class listing in section ?.
+You can find the class listing in section (TODO).

 ``` csharp
 Inventor tesla = new Inventor("Nikola Tesla", new DateTime(1856, 7, 9), "Serbian");